Kedar (raga)

 Raga Kedar, also known as Kedara, is a Hindustani classical raga.
 Named after Lord Shiva, the raga occupies a high pedestal in Indian classical music.
 It is characterised by many melodious turns.
 This raga is the repetition of the swaras सा and म.
 It is generally accepted that it displays much thermal energy and is regarded as the Raagini of Raag Deepak.
 While preceding from Shuddha Madhyam (m) to Pancham (P), a touch of Gandhar (G) or a smooth passage from Gandhar (G) to Pancham (P) expressed as m G P is the more common way of instant raga manifestation.

 Origin

 The raga emerges from the Kalyan thaat.
 This raga is named after Lord Shiva and is loved by Lord Krishna.
 Lord Krishna played this raga on his flute and everyone in Gokul was mesmerized.

 Technical description

-The raga is of shaadava-sampurna nature, i.e., in its arohana (ascent), only six notes are used, and in avarohana (descent), all seven notes are used.
+The raga is of shadaav-sampurna nature, i.e., in its arohana (ascent), only six notes are used, and in avarohana (descent), all seven notes are used.
 In general, the progression of the raga is highly non-linear, which makes it difficult to capture its essence using arohana and avarohana.